-- The child or dependent has a valid work eligible Social Security number or an Adoption Taxpayer Identification Number (ATIN) that was issued before July 15, 2020.
+- The child or dependent has a valid work eligible Social Security number or an Adoption Taxpayer Identification Number (ATIN).

 US Citizens and nonresident aliens are eligible for the package if their adjusted gross income or AGI is within the limit or phaseout threshold.
 Those on Social Security income are also eligible for a stimulus payment.
 Unlike the first payments under the CARES Act, the criteria for receiving payments is even more lenient, including couples filing a joint return where only one member had a Social Security number.

-In order to receive the owed payment, both Social Security recipients and taxpayers who filed or e-filed a 2019 Tax Return should not have to do anything.
-Otherwise, you will need to file your 2019 Return as soon as possible to avoid any delays.
-If you did not e-file or file your 2019 Return, then you must e-file your 2020 Tax Return to claim the amount as a tax credit.
+In order to receive the owed payment, both Social Security recipients and taxpayers who filed or e-filed a 2019 Tax Return should not have had to do anything.
+If you did not e-file or file your 2019 Return, then you must file your 2020 Tax Return to claim the amount as a tax credit.